Baby Tooth Timeline - What to Expect

 When to Expect Baby Tooth Loss

-Baby teeth typically start falling out when your child is between 6 and 7 years old, and usually follow the “first in, first out” pattern.
+Baby teeth can start falling out when your child is between 6 and 7 years old, and usually follow the “first in, first out” pattern.
 That means that your child’s central and lateral incisors are the first to fall out, followed by cuspids, first molars, and second molars.
-Cuspids, also called canines, typically fall out when your child is between 10 and 12 years old, and molars are lost anywhere between the ages of 9 and 12.
+Cuspids, also called canines, fall out when your child is between 10 and 12 years old, and kids lose molars anywhere between the ages of 9 and 12.

 Teeth Lost Early

-Sometimes, teeth are lost early due to dental decay, oral injury, or a proactive child eager to meet the tooth fairy.
+Sometimes, kids lose teeth early due to dental decay, oral injury, or if they are too eager to meet the tooth fairy.
 Unfortunately, because baby teeth hold the space open for permanent teeth to arrive later, losing a tooth early could cause orthodontic problems in the future.
-To ward off these kinds of problems, Dr. Edwards and Dr. Bradley might recommend a space maintainer to hold the place open for future teeth.
-Space maintainers are available in several different shapes, sizes, and types, allowing our dentists to personalize the treatment especially for your child.
+To ward off these kinds of problems, Dr. Edwards might recommend a space maintainer to hold the place open for future teeth.
+Space maintainers are available in several different shapes, sizes, and types.
+This allows your Fishers pediatric dentists to personalize the treatment for your child.

-If your child has lost a tooth due to an oral injury, the clinicians at The Children’s Dental Center will treat the injury, extract the damaged teeth if necessary, and make sure that your little one can eat, brush, and floss comfortably.
+If your child has lost a tooth due to an oral injury, the clinicians at The Children’s Dental Center will treat the injury.
+They can also extract the damaged teeth if necessary, and make sure that your little one can eat, brush, and floss comfortably.

 The American Academy of Pediatric Dentistry recommends bringing your child in for their first dental appointment as soon as they break their first tooth or by the time your child is one, whichever occurs first.
-Afterwards, children should been seen at normal intervals just like you would schedule your own dental checkups.
-Make an appointment with your kids dentist in Indianapolis to have your child’s pearly whites inspected.
+Afterwards, children should visit at normal intervals just like you would schedule your own dental checkups.
+Make an appointment with your pediatric dentist in Indianapolis and Fishers to have your child’s pearly whites inspected.